Fever in Healthy Children

 - Your child has severe vomiting or diarrhea.

-Call your child's doctor if any of the following conditions are present:
+Call your child's primary care provider if any of the following conditions are present:

-- Your child is older than 2 years and has had a fever more than 72 hours.
+- Your child is older than 2 years and has had a fever more than three to four days.

 - Your child seems to be getting worse or still acts sick when the fever comes down.